 It was once said by someone very clever – I’m afraid I can’t remember who, and Google has failed me – that “there are only four numbers that matter in rock and roll.
 Those being one, two, three and four.”
 Hats off to whoever-you-may-be, because this is as true a statement as has ever been made.
 Chuck Berry, of course, put this more poetically with “If it’s got a backbeat you can’t lose it”.
 And Milton Berle, host of the show that brought Elvis’ (partly censored) hips to America, was moved to comment: “I wanna tell you, Elvis, that beat with your foot is absolutely sensational!”

-Thus this week’s Listomania focuses on the beat, and specifically, on the beats that were and are amazing enough to introduce the songs that they drive along.
-You can’t beat a beautiful drum intro on a Friday afternoon, so here’s ten to kickstart your weekend.
+Thus this list focuses on the beat, and specifically, on the beats that were and are amazing enough to introduce the songs that they drive along.
+You can’t beat a beautiful drum intro on a Thursday afternoon, so here’s ten to kickstart your day.

 1: Run DMC ‘Walk This Way’